kurosakiaduma/leap-year/README.md

-# Favorite things
+# Leap year calculator
-This is a webpage that has a form for the user to input their favorite things into.
+This is a webpage that finds out whether a year that the user inputs is a leap year.

 ## About
-The page is basically a study of storing data in arrays and displaying the data as an unordered list.
+The project is basically a study of getting the concept of a BDD skills(Behavior Driven Development).

 ### Prequisites